dotnet-ad/Micon/README.md

 * Save and load your icon generation configuration
 * Create icon from a transparent logo and background color
 * Preview the result on light or dark background
-* Export icons to all required sizes (Android,iOS)
+* Export icons to all required sizes (Android,iOS,UWP)
-* Different Android icon shapes
+* Different Android icon shapes and border
-* Quick gradient suggestion or custom one, and border
+* Quick gradient suggestion or custom one

 ## Roadmap

+* Add transparency level for Android/UWP.
 * Add Shortcuts
-* Mac version
+* Add Mac version
-* Separate settings for each target
+* Add separated settings for each target
-* Generation from command line
+* Add generation from command line
-* SVG support
+* Add SVG support
 * Improve image quality
 * Improve auto gradient colors